Your Secret Weapon to Get Approved for a Business Visa

 Launching a business in the United States is not easy, even more, if you are a foreigner like me.
-The United States is an extremely competitive market with a lot of very smart college students graduating every year with brand new ideas to contribute to society and economy.
+The United States is an extremely competitive market with a lot of very smart college students graduating every year with brand new ideas to contribute to society and the economy.
 It has always welcomed people from all over the world to come and contribute to their economy, but they will always prefer to have their own people be their most successful.
-To be able to open a business in the US, you need to show that you can contribute as much as they can, maybe even more to its economy.
+To be able to open a business in the US, you need to show that you can contribute as much as you can, maybe even more to its economy.

 How to get the USCIS on your side.

 They always appreciate a nicely written, informative business plan.
-Now more than ever, it is essential to provide the USCIS (United States Citizen and Immigration Services) with a business plan demonstrating and proving that you are worth the chance to actively invest in the United States.
+Now more than ever, it is essential to provide the USCIS (the United States Citizen and Immigration Services) with a business plan demonstrating and proving that you are worth the chance to actively invest in the United States.
 The USCIS has certain requirements and they always want to see as much as they can about you and what your time in the United States is going to be about.
 Even though it is not a requirement for most investment visas, when provided with a comprehensive business plan, the USCIS can really have an idea of what is you intend to do and how you will contribute to the economy.

 What exactly is a Business Plan.

 A business plan is a formal document that clearly states business goals.
 A business plan is a thoroughly written document that talks about a future plan for a business opportunity.
-Usually, business plans are constructed by an executive summary, market research, financial research and a feasibility analysis.
+Usually, business plans are constructed by an executive summary, market research, financial research, and feasibility analysis.
 They are very useful for investors as well as franchise owners.
 They give information about what your contribution to the country’s economy is going to be when running your business.
-Business plans are made up of analysis of many different industries and relevant fields of interest specific to each.
+Business plans are made up of analysis of many different industries and relevant fields of interest-specific to each.
 Business Plan professional writers, such as Joorney Business Plans, have expertise in more than 120 different industries.
 A business plan will always be extremely helpful to be able to see what the future will give back.

 PROS of having a Business Plan

-● Thorough plan moving forward of business
+● The thorough plan moving forward of business

 ● USCIS can see what your intentions are in the USA